The page about the first edition of Ready, Okay! began:

 out, but I paid much closer attention to

-consistency—making sure characters remained true to
+consistency—making sure characters

 Which isn’t to say that the characters don’t change and grow